laroche/arm-devel-infrastructure/docs/DebianAmd64.md

 Install disk size requirements
 ------------------------------

-Very small systems are doable with a 4GB disk.
-Recommended are 16GB or more.
+Very tiny text-based server systems are doable with a 4GB disk.
+Recommended are 16GB or more for most systems.
 Let alone compiling the Debian kernel package can use up to 55GB of disk space, so devel environments should have a minimum of 128GB.

-Here more detailed information on disk size usage:
-The provided raw/plain disk image (*.img) is 2GB in size.
+Here more detailed information on disk size usage: The provided raw/plain disk image (\*.img) is 2GB in size.
 This must be written to the beginning of a 2GB or greater install disk.
-As you want to install additional software and also create a swap partition with the size of your RAM, you should need at least 4GB for a small text-based server system.
 If you want to install the gnome desktop, you need at least 8GB of disk size.
 And you normally add a swap partition that has the same size as your RAM.

 Disk layout
 -----------

-The release image (*.img) contains one big harddisk image with a legacy 'msdos' partition table and one partition with an ext4 filesystem with the generic Debian installation.
+The release image (\*.img) contains one big harddisk image with a legacy 'msdos' partition table and one partition with an ext4 filesystem with the generic Debian installation.